 Depending on your job and the length of your appointment at UBC, you may also be eligible to receive extended health and dental benefits as part of your employment benefits package.
 Learn more about health care coverage options.

-See this resource to learn how to find Medical or Dental professionals as well as Pharmacies in your area.
+See this resource to learn how to find a doctor or specialist in the Kelowna area: https://www.interiorhealth.ca/locations

 Health and wellbeing services at UBC